 Every unit test should be able to stand alone, meaning they can exist independently of other factors.
 If the test relies on other programs or systems to operate, then it can alter the results.

 Consider the volume of code to be tested and how long it would take to perform enough tests to produce satisfactory results.
 A good unit test should take mere milliseconds to complete testing.
-Further, the unit test should not take longer to create than the components you intend to test.
+Further, the unit test should not take long to create than the components you intend to test.

 Unit tests should return identical results every time.
 If you cannot repeat the test multiple times and achieve the same results, it is not reliable.